IBMStreams/sample.edge-app-control/README.md

             - When prompted, select the base image that contains "streams-edge-base-application", and enter "tradesappcloud-withlogtrace" for image name, and "1.0" for image tag
             - Invoke "Build image"
             - Monitor the console output until "Successfully built the edge application image", and take note of the imagePrefix from the Image Details.

-1. Develop and publish service for the application
+1. Develop / Publish application package

-1. Deploy the service into a Edge node
+1. Deploy application package to an Edge node

 1. View the runtime logs